VQD-BSV-Official/DVFix/README.md

 This open source so I can improve video repair.
 And learn from the sources

 ## Contact - Author
+You can buy full source code (GUI & main.py).
+All code is built-in without missing data.
+If you are not sure, <br>
-If you need to restore the video, please upload it to drive, mega ..etc and send the link to my gmail. <br>
+please send me a broken video file, please upload it to drive, mega ..etc and send the link to my gmail. <br>
 And if successful, this is not free.
 Developed by Vu Quang Dai <BSVRecovery.vn@gmail.com>

 ## Usage